 What is the Cheapest Way to Ship a Piano Keyboard?

 Different shipping companies have different shipping rates.
-The standard rate for shipping a keyboard piano through UPS is around USD13.
-The rate for FedEx is around USD 11.
+The standard rate for shipping a keyboard piano through UPS for a 300 mile distance is around USD50-60.
+(Assuming a 26 lb. keyboard with dimensions 54″ x 13″ x 8″ – similar to the Yamaha P45B).
+Fedex rates are similar.

 Most users find FedEx to be more reliable, along with providing affordable service.
 Apparently UPS has a 20-foot drop policy listed in their conditions, which is not great for a fragile keyboard.

-If you have a heavy-weight instrument, it is better to use a freight service since your instrument may suffer damage through regular courier services like FedEx and UPS.
-Freight services treat larger, fragile items with more care.
+If you have a heavy-weight instrument, it is better to use a freight service since your instrument may suffer damage through regular ground services like FedEx and UPS.
+Freight services are able to handle larger items with more care.
+If the packaged weight is more than 150 lb, then you will have to use a freight service.
+If you are moving an acoustic piano, see the section on piano moving below.

 What are the Shipping Policies of the Major Shipping Companies Regarding Piano Keyboards/Digital Pianos?